Making Sense of Screen Time Guidelines

 When using screens, try to choose educational programs that require action/response.
 Participate in your child’s screen time whenever you can!

-First Things First: Why Should You Care?
+First Things First: Why Is This Important?

 Obesity: It’s no surprise that the more time children spend sitting, the less time they spend engaged in physical activity.
 Couple that with the finding that with every hour of television, children consume an additional 167 kcal/day and you have a high risk of obesity.

 Development Delays: Research in this area is evolving, but there is generally thought to be potential impact on attention span, ability to concentrate, speech development, social skills and behavior management.

 Sleep Challenges: Increased electronics usage can lead to later bedtimes (generally in older children), suppression of melatonin, and issues ‘settling’ into bedtime routines after high-energy shows and games.
 Sleep is critical for kids’ development – a good night’s sleep can dramatically improve brain function.

 Aggression: Studies of younger ages are mixed, because young children are generally less able to control their aggressive impulses than older children, both because of developmental differences and the ability to communicate frustration verbally.
 Nonetheless, there is considerable evidence that children are very likely to mimic the kinds of aggressive acts they see on screens (including cartoon violence).

 So that’s the bad news.
 Here’s the good news: